waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - LEGION > Sandslash (backup) & Psychic pivot
 - **Training Plan:** Train TITANESS, GUILLOTIN, and LEGION to Lv.
 45 in Seafoam Islands (B1F), targeting Jynx, Golbat, and Krabby for high EXP.

-## V. Game Mechanics & Battle Intel
+## IV.
+Game Mechanics & Battle Intel
 ### A. Confirmed ROM Hack Changes
 - **Type Matchups:** Psychic > Ghost/Poison, Ghost > Psychic, Bite (Normal) > Psychic, Normal !> Psychic, Electric > Rock/Water, CUT (Normal) > VICTREEBEL (Grass/Poison), Flying > Grass/Poison (super-effective), Electric !> Grass, Rock !> Ground.
 - **Type Immunities:** Psychic is immune to Electric.
 Flying-type is immune to Ground-type moves.
 MUK is immune to Poison-type moves.
 - **Status Ailments:** Rock/Ground-types are NOT immune to being poisoned by Poison-type moves.
-- **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses).
+- **Evasion Mechanics:** PSYWAVE, a move that should never miss, can fail against a target with extreme evasion boosts (e.g., multiple MINIMIZE uses). **CONFUSE RAY can also fail against a target with evasion boosts.**
 - **Battle Mechanics:** Multi-hit moves (e.g., FURY ATTACK) are a critical threat and can bypass the "sturdy" effect of surviving on 1 HP.
 - **Ghost-Type Effectiveness:** Ghost-type moves (like Lick) are effective against Rock/Ground-types.
 - **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.